pingcap/docs-tidb-operator/en/backup-restore-by-ebs-snapshot-faq.md

 ## How to configure the TTL for the backup init job

-Backup init job will do backup preparation work including pause GC, some PD schedulers and also suspend lightning.
-Default TTL of 10 minutes is associated with the init job in case it could stuck.
-You can change the TTL by setting `spec.template.volumeBackupInitJobMaxActiveSeconds` attribute of spec of volumebackup.
+The backup init job will handle backup preparations, including pausing GC, certain PD schedulers, and suspending Lightning.
+By default, a TTL of 10 minutes is associated with the init job in case it gets stuck.
+You can change the TTL by setting the `spec.template.volumeBackupInitJobMaxActiveSeconds` attribute of spec of volumebackup.

 ## How to flow control to snapshots deletion